OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.0.md

 ## Troubleshooting {#UpgradingfromOctopus2.0-Troubleshooting}

-When Octopus 2.0 was first released, the MSI was set as a "per user" install.
+When **Octopus 2.0** was first released, the MSI was set as a "per user" install.
 This means that if Joe installed Octopus, Mary would not see the start menu entries.

-For Octopus 2.1, we fixed the MSI and made it a "per machine" installation.
+For **Octopus 2.1**, we fixed the MSI and made it a "per machine" installation.
 However, this created one problem: when you install a new version of Octopus, we normally uninstall the old version.
 But a "per machine" installation cannot automatically uninstall a "per user" MSI.

-Instead, we added a check in 2.1.3 that checks if a per-user installation already exists, and if so, blocks installation.
+Instead, we added a check in **Octopus 2.1.3** that checks if a per-user installation already exists, and if so, blocks installation.
 The error message reads:

-> A previous version of Octopus Deploy 2.0 is currently installed.
+> A previous version of **Octopus 2.0** is currently installed.
 This version cannot be automatically upgraded.
 You will need to uninstall this version before upgrading.
 Please view this page for details: [http://g.octopushq.com/UninstallFirst](http://g.octopushq.com/UninstallFirst)

 ![](/docs/images/3048131/3278002.png "width=500")